#sport #serial #decoder #output #tokio #daktronics #allsport-5000

 Where is this used?

-I made this crate to use in a project I'm working on, daktronics-singular-ui, which links together a Daktronics All Sport 5000 with a Singular.Live overlay.
+I made this crate to use in another project I'm working on, daktronics-singular-ui (also open source on GitHub), which allows producers to link together Daktronics All Sport 5000 controllers with a Singular.Live overlay in real time.
 This powers overlays for Christian Academy in Japan sports livestreams.

 Usage